 ✓ SHRM estimates that it costs 100-300% of the individual’s salary to replace an employee.

 When an employee leaves, the other workers have to pick up the slack, leading to the wastage of the organization’s time and resources.

 That’s why a powerful onboarding process is important.

-Onboarding programs pay off in the long run, and the best onboarding software can automate the training process.
+Onboarding programs pay off in the long run, and the best employee onboarding software can automate the training process.

 Ensures Employee Compliance from the Very First Day